rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

 └── deps.edn
 ```

-Here are the libraries we're going to use.
+And the libraries we're going to use.
 If you have some Clojure experience or have used [Kit](https://kit-clj.github.io/), you're probably already familiar with all the libraries listed below.[^3]

 ```clojure
 ;; deps.edn